-However, this scale has a huge deviation in percentiles.
-Hence, a 45 yields a measly 68%ile while just 6 more raw points ahead, a 51 sits at a comfortable 98%ile.
-What this means is that though the difference in raw scores looks small, the real difference in terms of percentiles is huge.
+A 45 yields a measly 55 percentile while just 6 more raw points ahead, a 51 sits at a comfortable 96%ile (the maximum you can score on the quant section).
+Although the difference in raw scores is small, the real difference in terms of percentiles is huge.

-So if you are at a 46, don’t assume that scaling the 50 – 51 mountain is easy.
+So, if you are at a 46/47, don’t assume that scaling the 50 – 51 mountain is easy.
 If you are an Indian IT Engineer, there is a possibility that Quant could end up being a bigger problem for you than Verbal.
-I have reflected on this ‘Spuntnik Moment on the GMAT’ previously.

-Way too many people fuss about learning advanced concepts without investing sufficiently on the basic concepts.
+Way too many people fuss about learning advanced concepts without investing sufficient time into getting the basic concepts right.

 A set of 15 different integers has a median of 25 and a range of 25.
 What is the greatest possible integer that could be in this set?

 If you caught yourself saying “Uh-oh, I forgot to brush up on my basic statistics concepts”, you are in trouble on the GMAT!

 Ensure that you know the basics like Pythagorean triplets ((3,4,5); (5,12,13) ;(7,24,25)), Percentage to Proportion (1/8 = 12.5%), basics of numbers… you get the hint.

 By the way, if you’re wondering what the answer is – it is 43.

 One thing you have to realize is this: